-Hair has traditionally been considered associated with a lack of cleaning and increased infection of the surgical wound, in addition to the fact that its removal allows a better exposure of the incision area and facilitates the suture and placement of dressings.
+Hair has traditionally been considered associated with a lack of cleaning and increased infection of the surgical wound; in addition, its removal enables a better exposure of the incision area and facilitates the suture and placement of dressings.

-There are studies that show that not prior shaving of the incision area has a preventive effectiveness close to 50% of surgical site infections.
+Studies show that prior shaving of the incision area has a preventive effectiveness close to 50% for SSIs1.

-Both in a Cochrane review and in more recent meta-analyses, no significant differences were observed in the appearance of wound infection between patients who had their hair removed and those who had not1-5.
+Both in a Cochrane review and in more recent meta-analyses, no significant differences were observed in the appearance of wound infection between patients who had their hair removed and those who did not1-5.

-Therefore, current recommendations suggest that patients' hair should not be removed before the intervention, unless it is strictly necessary, and in that case an electric razor should be used to cut the hair, preferably with a disposable head (Project Surgical Infection Zero and Via RICA-2015 edition).
+Therefore, current recommendations suggest that the patient's hair should not be removed prior to the intervention unless strictly necessary, and in that case an electric razor should be used to cut the hair, preferably with a disposable head (Project Surgical Infection Zero and Via RICA-2015 edition).

-Regarding the moment in which the hair removal is performed, there is no evidence that the removal close to the time of the intervention reduces infections, but current recommendations suggest that the most appropriate thing, in case of deciding to remove the hair, would be better to do it close to the intervention, but always outside the operating room6-
+Regarding the moment at which the hair removal is performed, there is no evidence that removal close to the time of the intervention reduces infections, but current recommendations suggest that, in the event of deciding to remove the hair, it is better to do it close to the intervention but always outside the operating room6-7.